Annette Bear-Crawford: Returning to Australia

-In April 1890, Bear-Crawford rejoined her mother in Victoria.
-She became a leading force in the growing women's movement which was then most concerned with gaining the franchise.
+Bear-Crawford became a leading force in the growing women's movement which was then most concerned with gaining the franchise.
 Bear-Crawford believed that 'the vote would be the most effective instrument for improving conditions of life'.
 She used her fine organizing abilities to strengthen and eventually unite the existing suffrage societies.
-With the support of the Woman's Christian Temperance Union (WCTU), she formed the Victorian Women's Suffrage (Franchise) League.
-Then, on her initiative, the United Council for Women's Suffrage was founded in 1894, with representatives from organizations interested in the cause; she was first president and later honorary secretary.
+With the support of the Woman's Christian Temperance Union of Victoria (WCTU), she formed the Victorian Women's Suffrage (Franchise) League.
+Then, on her initiative, the United Council for Woman Suffrage was founded in 1894, with representatives from organizations interested in the cause; she was first president and later honorary secretary.
 The council lobbied politicians and municipal councillors and organized a monster petition in favour of women's suffrage, but failed to persuade members of the Legislative Council to allow the passage of a franchise bill.

 Bear-Crawford also helped to educate women for public work.
 An accomplished and logical speaker, she trained other women in the art; Vida Goldstein, who accompanied her to meetings, was shown how to handle hecklers and answer questions.
 Bear-Crawford constantly addressed WCTU and suffrage meetings and also encouraged women to gain election to school boards of advice.
 She helped to obtain amendments to legislation affecting women, including the raising of the age of consent to sixteen, and the appointment of women as factory inspectors and to the Benevolent Asylum Committee.
 She also saw the need for police matrons and women to administer the Infant Life Protection Act (1890), and was one of the first members of the Society for Prevention of Cruelty to Children and of the Victorian Vigilance Society.
 She was a stimulus and inspiration to Victorian feminists of the time.
-Perhaps her most enduring achievement was the foundation in Melbourne of the Queen Victoria Hospital for Women, which grew out of her concern for the welfare of unmarried mothers and their children; she organized the successful Queen's Willing Shilling fund in 1897 to launch the scheme but did not live to see the hospital opened.
+Perhaps her most enduring achievement was the foundation in Melbourne of the Queen Victoria Hospital for women, which grew out of her concern for the welfare of unmarried mothers and their children; she organized the successful Queen's Willing Shilling fund in 1897 to launch the scheme but did not live to see the hospital opened.

 Personal life

-In 1894, aged 41, Bear-Crawford had married William Crawford, a solicitor nine years her junior, and was thereafter known as Mrs Bear-Crawford.
-Her marriage brought her happiness but did little to change the even flow of her life.
+In 1894, Bear-Crawford married William Crawford, and they both adopted a double barreled last name, combining both of their names.

 Beatrice Webb described her as a 'gentle-tempered intelligent woman who keeps me company in the dowdiness of her dress'.
 Domestic, affectionate and well-read, she had a 'lovable, sunny nature', but as an ardent feminist she believed strongly in women's equality with men; the Age reported in an editorial of 22 September 1897 that she had 'uttered the rather astounding dictum that most things worth having were originally produced by women.
 Man, she said, is destructive, while woman is constructive'.